 Don’t have much time to read?
 Watch this short video instead–

-What to Expect at University and How to Make the Most of It
+What to expect at university and how to make the most of it

 Arriving in the UK

-Paperwork and the Enrolment Process
+Paperwork and the enrollment process

 One of the most challenging and stressful parts of your first week at a UK university is taking care of the paperwork.
-As a new student, you’ll have to finish the enrolment process and register as a student.
-When it comes to what to expect at university during your first week, a lot of it has to do with administration.
+As a new student, you’ll have to finish the enrollment process and register as a student.
+When it comes to what to expect at the university during your first week, a lot of it has to do with administration.
 Make sure to work out your timetable, fill out all the necessary forms, register for the classes you want, and get your student card.

 While this can quickly become daunting, don’t be afraid to ask for help.
 Whether it’s the student office, the international office, or other international students, you should feel free to reach out for assistance.

-Settling in and Becoming Familiar with Everything
+Settling in and becoming familiar with everything

 Your new surroundings can seem impossibly difficult to familiarise yourself with during your first week.
 However, stay calm.
-Knowing what to expect at university makes this process easier.
-Once you’re shown to your accommodations, you’ll likely receive a tour of the facilities, so you know where everything is.
+Knowing what to expect at the university makes this process easier.
+Once you’re shown to your accommodations, you’ll likely receive a tour of the facilities so you know where everything is.
 Additionally, you can expect a welcome pack from your UK university outlining your responsibilities, introducing the university and city, and even providing you with a campus map.

-What to expect at university soon after arrival includes one of the most important events you’ll attend – Freshers’ or Orientation Week.
+What to expect at university soon after arrival includes one of the most important events you’ll attend: Freshers’ or Orientation Week.
 Freshers’ Week at a UK university is an incredibly exciting one and serves to welcome all new students to the university and the campus.
 Both academic and social events are held during this week, and students are given the opportunity to explore societies and organisations, meet other students, attend different fairs and workshops, and much more.

-Whether you’re more interested in academic or extracurricular activities, Freshers’ Week gives you the chance to explore your new surroundings and immerse yourself in university culture.
+Whether you’re more interested in academic or extracurricular activities, Freshmen’s Week gives you the chance to explore your new surroundings and immerse yourself in university culture.
 You’ll also probably get a tour of the campus and be able to familiarise yourself with the different buildings and facilities.

 If you want to make the most of your UK university experience and take advantage of Freshers’ Week, we suggest signing up for activities you’re interested in and not shying away from meeting new people.
 Making friends during this first week will help you feel more at home and give you a group to hang out with once you start your classes.

-First Week of Classes
+First week of classes

-Many students wonder what to expect at university in terms of classes and lectures.
-The answer is you can expect lectures and university work to be very different from high school.
+Many students wonder what to expect at the university in terms of classes and lectures.
+The answer is that you can expect lectures and university work to be very different from high school.
 While the first week of university is exciting and focused on fun activities, it’s eventually time to study.
 Your classes may be more advanced, or you may come across classes you don’t like.
 During add/drop week, you can replace these and opt for classes more suited to your interests or career path.

 If you want to excel at a UK university, it’s critical to take your academic career seriously.
 Depending on your courses, you can expect both lectures and tutorials.
 While lectures are usually led by the teacher and don’t have a lot of student input, tutorials are very interactive and allow you to ask questions and partake in discussions.
-Whether it’s discussing what you learnt during the lectures, clarifying concepts, or expressing your opinions on the topic, don’t be afraid of using your voice and making the most of this opportunity.
+Whether it’s discussing what you learned during the lectures, clarifying concepts, or expressing your opinions on the topic, don’t be afraid of using your voice and making the most of this opportunity.